Credit Management

 My DSO Manager offers a set of powerful features to manage accounts receivable and to improve working capital.

 The reason is first of all historical and dates back to antiquity and the beginnings of commerce.
+The slow transport and communications imposed a lag between the delivery of goods and payment.

-What does the Credit Manager ?
+What does the Credit Manager do?

-He / she intervenes in the full sales process of the company, from commercial prospecting to final payment of invoices.
+He is involved in the entire sales process of the company, from commercial prospecting to final payment of invoices.
 He works in collaboration with the sales department and the legal department.
-He is responsible for the good management of customer outstanding, that is to say the turnover recognized and not yet paid.
+He is responsible for the proper management of customer outstandings, i.e. the turnover achieved and not yet paid.

 Sales process steps: